EPS and akathisia profile1,2

 0.0

-In a 1-year open-label study, rates of akathisia and EPS with CAPLYTA were similar to the short-term trial data.
+In a 1-year open-label study, rates of akathisia and EPS with CAPLYTA were similar to the 4- to 6-week trials data.
 There were no increases from baseline in BARS, AIMS, or SAS scores1,2

 *EPS (extrapyramidal symptoms) include akathisia, extrapyramidal disorder, muscle spasms, restlessness, musculoskeletal stiffness, dyskinesia, dystonia, muscle twitching, tardive dyskinesia, tremor, drooling, and involuntary muscle contractions.1